uzbl/uzbl/README.md

     + `add <URI>` (WebKit1)
     + `add <URI> <LOCATION> [BASE_URI] [WHITELIST] [BLACKLIST]` (WebKit2 < 2.5.1)
     + `add <URI> <LOCATION> <LEVEL> [WHITELIST] [BLACKLIST]` (WebKit2 >= 2.5.1)
-      * Adds a CSS file to the given page applied at the given location in the page.
+      * Adds a CSS file to pages when loaded.
 WebKit1 only uses the URI parameter and only supports one extra stylesheet at a time.
-For WebKit2, the location can be one of `all` or `top_only`.
+For WebKit2, the location can be one of `all` (the default) or `top_only`.
         For `top_only`, child frames do not use the stylesheet.
 The base URI, if given, is used during CSS processing (up to 2.5.1).
-The level can be `user` or `author` and it is treated as if provided that way (`author` is the website).
+The level can be `user` (the default) or `author` and it is treated as if provided that way (`author` is the website).
 The white and blacklists are comma-separated URI patterns which must match the format `protocol://host/path` and may use `*` as a wildcard.